crunchrepos/matheus/task_description.md

 ## Evaluation Criteria
 - Infrastructure as Code Quality: Clean, well-organized, and maintainable code for infrastructure setup.
-- CI/CD Implementation: E\iciency and reliability of the pipeline setup.
+- CI/CD Implementation: Eficiency and reliability of the pipeline setup.
 - Operational Excellence: Monitoring, logging, and alerting setup.
 - Documentation: Clarity and completeness of the documentation.
 - Containerization: Best practices and optimizations used in the Docker setup.